 Naming Beethoven and The Beatles as some of their influences, Canadian duo Luke Fraser and Sarah Frank have been described as “…a breath of fresh air.”

-For more information on the Durham County Poets, visit www.durhamcountypoets.com or like them on Facebook.
+For more information on the upcoming festival, visit www.ormstownmusicfestival.com.